Shortly after Barberton was established in 1891, the first weekly newspaper was founded.

 Herald founders Harold Makinson and Frank Gaethke, who also established Marshall’s Department Store, acquired the defunct Barberton Leader and the Barberton News.
 Each publication maintained offices until the newspapers were consolidated around 1929.

-David Richardson and his wife, Catherine Robertson, purchased the Herald from Makinson in 1985.
+David Allen Richardson and his wife, Catherine Ann Robertson, purchased the Herald from Makinson in 1985.
 Richardson, originally from Canton had been a journalist in Washington DC, Florida and Ohio.
 His “One Man’s Meat” columns became popular with many readers.
+Richardson was responsible for the controversial Views Line feature where readers could submit opinions for publication without identification.
+He felt it was important for the community to have a voice.

 Robertson was a Norton High graduate and retired from Society Bank as President.
-The two ran the Herald until 2004, when Cheryl McCracken-Vespoint, Robertson’s daughter, purchased it.
-Vespoint is a Barberton 1984 graduate.
+The two ran the Herald until 2004, when Cheryl Lyn McCracken-Vespoint, Robertson’s daughter, purchased it.
+Vespoint is a 1984 Barberton High School graduate.
+Vespoint continued in the family’s traditions and policies learning her editorial skills from her father and her business sense from her mother.
+Along with her past experience as a banker, realtor and police officer she excelled as publisher.
+The Barberton Herald awards and undertakings during her reign are too numerous to mention.

-Vespoint carried the The Barberton Herald into the digital age by incorporating the internet and sending pages to print electronically.
-In 2010, the Herald pushed its way into the social media scene being hailed by the National Newspaper Association as one of the most digitally aggressive weeklies in the state of Ohio, with 12,500 followers on Facebook.
+Vespoint carried The Barberton Herald into the digital age by incorporating the internet and sending pages to print electronically.
+In 2010, the Herald pushed its way into the social media scene being hailed by the National Newspaper Association as one of the most digitally aggressive weeklies in the state, with over 33,000 followers on Facebook.
+The Herald also incorporates a YouTube Page, Google Plus and Instagram.

-The Herald has evolved throughout its 93-year history, but has continued to focus on local news, sports and opinion.
+The Herald has evolved throughout its 100 year history, but has continued to focus on local news, sports and opinion.

 – Excerpts from Rebecca Larson-Troyer